Email WhatsApp Call

 Astrological Significance of Makar Sankranti 2026

-Makar Sankranti is popularly referred to as a food harvest across cultures and civilizations, but it is one of the four dates that have the most significance when viewed through the lens of Vedic astrology, astronomy, and Solar Calendars.
-In the Hindu solar calendar, Sankranti is the only major festival where you will observe the sun and moon not moving through the lunar system as with many other Hindu festivals.
-Rather, Makar Sankranti marks the point at which the sun has moved from Sagittarius (Dhanu) into the Makar Rashi (Capricorn) which is referred to as Sankramana.
+In the Hindu solar calendar, Sankranti is the only major festival in which you will observe the Sun and moon not moving through the lunar system, unlike many other Hindu festivals.
+Rather, Makar Sankranti marks the point at which the Sun has moved from Sagittarius (Dhanu) into the Makar Rashi (Capricorn), which is referred to as Sankramana.

-The Nakshatra on which Makar Sankranti falls each year is most commonly referred to as the “vehicle” (Vahan) for Makar Sankranti and provides astrological predictions of financial success throughout the year.
-According to astrologers, in 2026 the sun will have entered the Makar Rashi (Capricorn) but will have a significant focus on Saturn, the ruling deity of Capricorn; therefore, all those who utilize Capricorn’s influence in their activities and employ discipline, charity, and hard work will receive the most significant blessings from the sun during this transition.
+In 2026, the Sun will have entered the Makar Rashi (Capricorn) but will have a significant focus on Saturn, the ruling deity of Capricorn; therefore, all those who utilise Capricorn’s influence in their activities and employ discipline, charity, and hard work will receive the most significant blessings from the Sun during this transition.

 How to Celebrate Makar Sankranti 2026 Puja – Step by Step Instructions

-The Makar Sankranti puja assists in harmonising the solar powers in your body and is very joyous to do at home while the big celebrations are happening outside; however, doing the puja is also very peaceful and can inspire you to do something good for yourself then do it!
+The Makar Sankranti puja assists in harmonising the solar powers in your body and is very joyous to do at home while the big celebrations are happening outside; however, doing the puja is also very peaceful and can inspire you to do something good for yourself, then do it!

-1. Place Lord Vishnu/Sun God Idol and Worship Sun: Clean the puja area then place an idol of either Lord Vishnu or the Sun God on the puja platform.
+2. Place Lord Vishnu/Sun God Idol and Worship Sun: Clean the puja area, then place an idol of either Lord Vishnu or the Sun God on the puja platform.
 Light a ghee wick lamp while facing east.
 To worship the Sun, offer water (Arghya) from a copper kalash (pot), as it rises, with mixed red flowers and uncooked rice (known as akshat or rice which is not cooked) in it.

-1. Bhog and Offerings: Prepare a special Naivedya (food offering) of til-gul (til = sesame; gul = jaggery) and khichdi (explained more below).
+3. Bhog and Offerings: Prepare a special Naivedya (food offering) of til-gul (til = sesame; gul = jaggery) and khichdi (explained more below).
 These food items are prepared during the change of season, as they are considered heating and gentle on the stomach.

-1. Chanting of Mantras: After you prepare your puja items, you should sit and chant Surya Aṣṭakṣara or Gayatri Mantra in a meditation position.
+4. Chanting of Mantras: After you prepare your puja items, you should sit and chant Surya Aṣṭakṣara or Gayatri Mantra in a meditation position.
 One good mantra to chant is: Om Hram Hreem Hroum Sah Suryaya Namah (Translation: I honour that Great Solar Light that creates the light of my intelligence.)

 Makar Sankranti 2026: Remedies for Your Zodiac (Rashi Upay)